shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 Zemorsin sighed in relief.

-“Well, it was good to see children here again.”
+“Well, it’s good to see children here again.”
 The bear walked up the porch and rocked in his chair.

 Zemorsin sat in the bush, watching him.
 He snacked on his carrot.